linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8.md

 ### Harden OpenVPN

 An OpenVPN connection consists of two flow channels between the server and clients: the *Control Channel* and the *Data Channel*.
-A client connects to the server by initiating a TLS session over the Control Channel, in which credentials are exchanged between server and clients to establish the Data Channel.
-The Data Channel is the encrypted pipeline in which all traffic between server and clients is then transmitted.
+A client connects to the server by initiating a TLS session over the control channel, in which credentials are exchanged between server and clients to establish the data hannel.
+The data channel is the encrypted pipeline in which all traffic between server and clients is then transmitted.

 We'll make some further changes and additions to `server.conf` to strengthen the cryptography used in both channels and restrict the OpenVPN's daemon's priviledges.
-These settings can be applied independently of each other.
+With exception to steps 1 and 5 which go together, these settings can be applied independently of each other.
 If you feel that a certain step adds unnecessary complexity, feel free to skip it.

 1. Require a matching HMAC signature for all packets involved in the TLS handshake between the server and connecting clients.
 Packets without this signature are dropped.
 Uncomment and edit the line: `tls-auth ta.key 0 # This file is secret`.